dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

     - Trial subscriptions will not work.
 You will run into issues with Azure resource quota limits.
     - Subscriptions with access limited to a single resource group will not work.
 You will need the ability to deploy multiple resource groups.

+2. You will need a Microsoft 365 with the folling licensing and permissions.
+You can contact your tenant administrators if any of the following are missing, or as an alternative, provision a 30-day demo tenant [here.](https://signup.microsoft.com/get-started/signup?products=101bde18-5ffb-4d79-a47b-f5b2c62525b3&culture=en-US&country=US&ali=1&bac=1&signedinuser=jocaffar%40microsoft.com)

+    - Enterprise licensing (E3/E5) or Business Premium
+    - Power Automate/Power App per user plan (premium HTTP connector required)
+    - Power App publishing permissions

+3. Power BI Desktop.

 ## Exercise 1: Create and deploy a Summarization Service

 Duration: 60 minutes